-Representation on USC Columbia Faculty Senate Committees
+Representation on USC Columbia Faculty Committees

 The Palmetto College Campuses are represented on the following committees as described in the USC Columbia Faculty Manual.
-The Palmetto College Campuses Faculty Senate elects a representative from the Palmetto College Campuses faculty to serve on each of the following committees.
+The Palmetto College Campuses Faculty Senate elects a representative from the Palmetto College Campuses faculty to serve on each of the following Senate committees.
+Full descriptions of these committees are available on the Columbia Faculty Senate and the Provost's webpages.